What is strategic planning? To find the answer, we need to know where it came from and what it can accomplish.

-To understand how we can use strategy, it’s important to understand where it came from.
-Strategy, from the Greek στρατηγία or stratēgia, meaning “art of troop leader; office of general, command, generalship,” is a high-level plan to achieve one or more goals under conditions of uncertainty.
-Greek commanders of old developed strategic plans for successes in battles that would ultimately lead to winning wars.
-Juxtapose this long-term perspective of action against big tactical maneuvers aimed at winning battles, with no real sight of the war itself, and you begin to understand not only the importance of setting long-term goals but having a solid strategic plan to get you there.
+To understand how to better use strategy, we should know where the word came from.
+“Strategy” comes from the Greek στρατηγία, or stratēgia, meaning “art of troop leader; office of general, command, generalship.”
+Modern definitions refer to a high-level plan to achieve one or more goals under conditions of uncertainty.
+Ancient Greek commanders developed strategic plans for success in battles that ultimately led to winning wars.
+Compare that to big tactical maneuvers aimed at just winning battles, and you begin to understand the importance of setting long-term goals.
+And, of course, the importance of having a solid strategic plan to get you there.

-A strategic plan connects individual efforts and project initiatives to a company’s vision, values, and position in the marketplace–and to the promise it makes to its customers.
-Simply put, a strategic plan connects the “what” to the “why.”
-It links actions undertaken by a business to the purpose that rests at its core.
-Strategic planning helps businesses of all sizes attain their goals and move from ideas to actions.
+A strategic plan connects individual efforts and project initiatives to a company’s vision, values, marketplace position, and the promise made to customers.
+Put simply, it connects the “what” to the “why” and links actions to purpose.
+Strategic planning helps businesses of all sizes realize, actualize, and attain their goals.